No products in the cart.

 - First, create your design!
-I’m using Procreate on my iPad to draw this cute little raccoon sticker.
+I’m using Procreate on my iPad to draw my design.

 To create the “sticker” outline, I created a new layer underneath my design, and I used the “hard airbrush” at 100% opacity.
 Make sure you fill the inside of this outline layer completely, by toggling off your design layer to see behind it.

 2. Next, make an 8.5″ x 11″ canvas in Photoshop, align your sticker design on the page (I use a dark colour as a layer behind my sticker design so I can easily align them)